-Bullish on the future: Kentucky bourbon production grows
+Kentucky bourbon output hits record levels, undeterred by COVID or trade disputes

 Most of the barrel tax revenue goes to local school districts.
 Under a plan floated by the distillers’ group, distillers would continue paying barrel taxes, to maintain the revenue for schools, and the state would refund distillers the equivalent amount from the General Fund, Gregory said.
 The distilling industry would commit to reinvesting the refunded money into its operations, he said.

 “The bourbon industry is investing more than $5 billion in this state to increase production, build innovative tourism centers and create thousands of new jobs,” Gregory said.
-“But punitive barrel taxes are punishing this growth and harming our chances to land new distilleries.
+“But punitive barrel taxes are punishing this growth and harming our chances to land new distilleries.”

 Kentucky lawmakers passed a corporate income tax credit in 2014 to offset barrel taxes, but the escalating number of barrels —- and therefore taxes —- far outpaces the amount of credit that distillers can take, Gregory said.
 Some distillers now only realize 30% of the credit, he said.